 Option 5: Record Stores

 Some events tickets can also be bought at certain records stores.
 In Tokyo, a handful of clubs and concert labels distribute tickets through the numerous Disk Union record stores.
 For concerts promoted by Smash, you can get tickets at the GAN-BAN store in the Parco department store (part 3, floor B1F) in Shibuya.
 This is convenient if you are in the area anyway, or if you want to avoid the trouble of deciphering Japanese characters on a ticket machine or your PC.
 However, it’s not recommended if you suspect the show to sell out.

 This is by far the easiest option, since you just show up at the doors before the show, buy your tickets and there you are!
-However, this is only recommended in case of less famous artists from the independent scene.
+However, this is only recommended for less famous artists at small clubs/live houses.
 Large venues might not even sell tickets at the doors!
 Also, for any band on a major label or even the hottest indie bands, you might find that the show is sold-out long before the concert date.
 If there’s a long line (usually you are admitted into the venue according to the number on your ticket), you might end up getting in only after the big crowd.

 In some cases a few spare tickets are sold at the venue, even though tickets were sold out at all other ticket agents!
 This can happen if some pre-allocated seats were released, again.
 Some fans who were not able to get tickets might line up early in the morning for such Toujitsuken (当日券, “on-the-day ticket”).
 Oftentimes, these seats are far from the stage, though.